Use this in Flower Bouquet Name Generator | Florist Toolbox

 Why Bouquet Names Matter

-Named bouquets signal a curated collection rather than a random assortment.
-"The Cotswold," "Midnight Garden," and "Sunday Morning" feel intentional — they tell a story before the customer has seen the flowers.
-Names give customers confidence, make your shop memorable, and create SEO opportunities on your website.
+Name your bouquets and a customer can ask for "Golden Hour" by name, and you both know exactly what they mean.
+"The Cotswold," "Midnight Garden" and "Sunday Morning" feel deliberate.
+They tell a story before the customer has seen a single stem.
+Names give customers confidence, make your shop memorable, and open up search opportunities on your website.

-A florist selling "Mixed Hand-Tied — Medium" competes purely on price.
+A florist selling "Mixed Hand-Tied, Medium" competes on price alone.
 A florist selling "The Cotswold" is selling an experience.
-That distinction is worth real money.
+That difference is worth real money.

 Naming Conventions That Work

-Choose a format and stick with it.
-Some florists use "The" before every name ("The Darcy," "The Meadow").
-Others use single evocative words ("Blush," "Claret," "Ember").
-Either works, but mixing them randomly looks inconsistent.
+Pick a format and stick with it.
+Some florists put "The" before every name ("The Darcy," "The Meadow").
+Others go for single words that set a mood ("Blush," "Claret," "Ember").
+Either works.
+Mixing them at random looks careless.

-Keep names short — one or two words is ideal.
-They need to be easy to say over the phone, remember, and type into a search bar.
+Keep names short.
+One or two words is the sweet spot.
+They need to be easy to say over the phone, easy to remember, and easy to type into a search bar.

 Naming Strategies